GsDelphi/SynWebBroker/README.md

 SynWebBroker integrates Delphi's WebBroker technologies into [Synopse mORMot](https://github.com/synopse/mORMot) framework.
-Primary developped to use web- / soap-modules within mORMot, it's also possible now to create HTTP API based webservices using the fast http.sys on Windows plattforms instead of the existing webserver interfaces namely CGI or ISAPI or of course the Indy WebBroker Bridge.
+Primary developped to use web- / soap-modules within mORMot, it's also possible now to create HTTP API (http.sys) based webservices using the fast http.sys on Windows plattforms instead of the existing webserver interfaces namely CGI or ISAPI or of course the Indy WebBroker Bridge.

 To enable WebBroker support in your mORMot based applications simply use an instance of the `TSQLWebBrokerServer` class instead of `TSQLHttpServer`.

-For the usage of your WebBroker application together with Microsoft's fast HTTP API simply create a `TSynHttpApiWebBrokerServer` and register your webmodules by a call to `AuthorizeWebModules`.
+For the usage of your WebBroker application together with Microsoft's fast HTTP API (http.sys) simply create a `TSynHttpApiWebBrokerServer` and register your webmodules by a call to `AuthorizeWebModules`.

 Easy integration in a `TServiceApplication` can be done by inheriting a service from `TSQLWebBrokerService` and override the function